stanford-crfm/levanter/docs/Configuration-Guide.md

 ## Optimizer

-[levanter.trainer.OptimizerConfig][] is a dataclass that specifies the optimizer configuration.
+[levanter.optimizer.OptimizerConfig][] is a dataclass that specifies the optimizer configuration.
 It has the following fields:

 | Parameter       | Description                                                       | Default  |
 |-----------------|-------------------------------------------------------------------|----------|